 About the WSCR/NWSCR AWARD Criteria--why don't the rules for qualification change?

 Let's take a glimpse back to "the old days" of our sport.
-Along with the intense exhilaration of jumping with others, "Relative Work" was a new and challenging aspect to freefall.
+Along with the intense exhilaration of jumping with others, "Relative Work" was a new and exciting aspect to freefall.
 Some say it was more difficult because of heavy gear, bulky jumpsuits.
 No specific skills for freefall movements were known or taught.
 There was no "maneuvering" back then--you just tried to get where you wanted to go and not go low or take out the other guys at the same time.
+Everyone was "self-taught" and learned from experience with little coaching from others.

 There's no doubt that, historically, the challenge of relative work was the Mother of Invention, and brought sweeping advances in skydiving's evolution for equipment and freefall skills.
 There were no wind tunnels to learn new maneuvers or fine-tune your skills.
-Very few were trying to apply ideas involving physics or aerodynamics to any aspect of the sport.
+Only a few were trying to apply ideas involving physics or aerodynamics to any aspect of the sport.
 Changes resulted from making mistakes and then sitting down after a jump and talking (or arguing!) about who did what.
+No video replays were available, and rare camera jumps produced film footage that took days to process.
 Everything was done out of an airplane, the hard way.
 And you even had to pack your own parachute!

 This was a time when skydivers at most DZs made dozens of jumps together in an effort to get only eight or ten people into a single formation.
 It was truly momentous to accomplish this.
 Also, at some DZs it was considered unsafe for anyone to jump with others until he/she had made 50 or more jumps--alone!
 It was a privilege to be able to jump with other skydivers who trusted you enough to let you do it with them.
 Over half of skydivers chose to skydive alone, using "Style and Accuracy" as their way to enjoy the sport.